PNNL-Comp-Mass-Spec/ListPOR/README.md

 ```
 ListPOR.exe
-  /I:InputFilePath [/O:OutputFilePath] [/S] [/L]
+  /I:InputFilePath [/O:OutputFilePath] [/Sorted] [/L]
-  [/M:MinimumFinalDataPointCount] [/C:ColumnCount]
+  [/M:MinimumFinalDataPointCount] [/C:ColumnCount] [/Conf:#]
 ```

-The input file path can contain the wildcard character * and should point to a fasta file or tab-delimited text file.
+The input file is a tab-delimited data file with one or more columns of data; specify it using /I or by simply using the file path (use double quotes if spaces in the path)

 The output file path is optional.
-If omitted, the output file will be created in the same folder as the input file, but with the extension '.filtered' added.
+If omitted, the output file will be created in the same folder as the input file, but with _filtered appended to the name

-/S indicates that the input file is already sorted by group.
+/Sorted indicates that the input file is already sorted by group.
 This allows very large files to be processed, since the entire file does not need to be cached in memory.
+It is also useful for obtaining a filtered file with data in the exact same order as the input file.

 /L will cause the program to convert the data to symmetric values, prior to looking for outliers.
 This is appropriate for data where a value of 1 is unchanged, >1 is an increase, and <1 is a decrease.
 This is not appropriate for data with values of 0 or less than 0.

 /M is the minimum number of data points that must remain in the group.
 It cannot be less than 3

 /C:1 can be used to indicate that there is only 1 column of data to analyze; if other columns of text are present after the first column, they will be written to the output file, but will not be considered for outlier removal.
 Use /C:2 to specify that there are two columns to be examined: a Key column and a Value column.
 Again, additional columns will be written to disk, but not utilized for comparison purposes.

+/Conf can be used to specify the confidence level; options are
+* /Conf:95
+* /Conf:97
+* /Conf:99

 ## Contacts